 What Does the Stress-Strain Curve for Ductility and Brittleness Look Like?

 For ductile materials, the stress-strain curve displays a different pattern.
-Similar to brittle materials, ductile materials begin with linear elastic behavior.
+Similar to brittle materials, ductile materials exhibit linear elastic behavior initially.
 However, their linear portion might extend further, indicating more elastic deformation.
 Beyond a certain stress level, known as the yield stress, ductile materials enter the plastic deformation region.
 Here, they exhibit a non-linear stress-strain relationship.
 Plastic deformation involves the permanent movement of dislocations within the material's crystal structure, allowing it to change shape without fracturing.
 The yield point is where this plastic deformation begins.
 The stress required to cause further deformation decreases compared to the initial yield stress.
 This region is characterized by the necking phenomenon, where localized narrowing of the material occurs.

 How Do Ductility and Brittleness Affect a Material's Response to Applied Stress?